 The next economic upheaval and war spanned from 1925 to 1945.
 Many of you are familiar with the great stock market crash that occurred on October 29, 1929.
-This would start what would later be known as the Great Depression which changed everything economically and changed the way people conducted business.
+This would start what would later be known as the Great Depression, which changed everything economically and changed the way people conducted business.
 As you guessed, the war came right along with it.
 World War II started in 1939 and lasted until 1945.

-This new Revolution will be characterized “by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres” according to the World Economic Forum.
-It will be a world, unlike anything we have ever seen before.
-It may often seem like science-fiction.
+This new Revolution will be characterized “by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres,” according to the World Economic Forum.
+It will be a world unlike anything we have ever seen before.
+It may often seem like science fiction.

 One of the things that I have said is that these cycles mark a change in medicine and how health is addressed.
-Well, look at what we have underway in this department: cataract surgical robots, rehab robots with measurable results, 3D printed body parts and bones, magnetic levitation, regenerative medicine, bionic implants, Artificial Cell Mimicry, brain-computer interface, DNA manipulation and deletion, high res sensors and scanners, mobile robots on-call, surgery over net, Blue-violet LED light fixtures, RX Robots and even the ability to slow the aging process.
-I would imagine that at some point, most (if not all) homes will have a medical robot of some kind and patients will know more about their own health than most doctors know today.
+Well, look at what we have underway in this department: cataract surgical robots, rehab robots with measurable results, 3D printed body parts and bones, magnetic levitation, regenerative medicine, bionic implants, Artificial Cell Mimicry, brain-computer interface, DNA manipulation, and deletion, high res sensors and scanners, mobile robots on-call, surgery over the net, Blue-violet LED light fixtures, RX Robots and even the ability to slow the aging process.
+I would imagine that at some point, most (if not all) homes will have a medical robot of some kind, and patients will know more about their own health than most doctors know today.

-Friends, we are literally at the infancy of the automation and information spectrum for robotics.
+Friends, we are literally in the infancy of the automation and information spectrum for robotics.
 This is just the beginning of the beginning.
 Understand that recent reports show that in as little as a decade, over 65% of the jobs that people may have – haven’t even been invented yet.
 This might very well be understated.
-Of course, this is looking at the future assuming that people will still need to exchange labor for debt notes (currency).
+Of course, this is looking at the future, assuming that people will still need to exchange labor for debt notes (currency).

 Folks, I see a bright future ahead.
 I see a world where people may no longer have to trade their labor for a debt note.
-Instead, you could pursue endeavors of your own desire and exchange the result or abundance for the raw materials or extras that you might need.
+Instead, you could pursue endeavors of your own desire and exchange the result or abundance for the raw materials or extras you might need.
 Chances are that even governments will be completely different by then (for the better).
 Let’s cross our fingers.